 Keep reading: What is intoxication manslaughter probation in Texas?

 How Texas Intoxication Manslaughter Charges are Beaten

 One of the most important aspects of beating intoxication manslaughter cases in Texas is proving that your driving while intoxicated was not directly responsible for the other person’s death.
 Sometimes this can be established through hard evidence such as video footage or eyewitness testimony.
 Other times, your lawyer must establish reasonable doubt around the circumstances of the accident.

 For instance, if you were driving home after a few beers at .08 blood alcohol concentration, and someone plowed through a red light, causing you to hit them, your being intoxicated would not be the direct cause of any subsequent death or injuries.
 While you might still be guilty of DWI, in this instance the other person is legally responsible for the accident, and therefore, their own death.

 Another, more complicated way that intoxication manslaughter charges can be beaten is by utilizing Texas’ “Time of Driving” rules to establish reasonable doubt as to whether or not you were intoxicated at the time of the accident.
 In Texas, the prosecution is required to prove that you were actually intoxicated at the time of the accident in order to successfully convict you of intoxication manslaughter.
-The science used by the state to prove this is extremely faulty, and can be effectively questioned in court.
-I would know, since I used this approach to beat four counts of intoxication manslaughter in my biggest case ever.
+The science used by the state to prove this is extremely faulty and can be effectively questioned in court.
+Mark would know since he used this approach to beat four counts of intoxication manslaughter in his biggest case ever.

 Charged With Intoxication Manslaughter?
 You Need Mark Thiessen on Your Side.

-Mark has even tried and won a case involving quadruple intoxication manslaughter!
-To get the right start fighting your charges, schedule your free consultation today.
+Mark has even tried and won a case involving quadruple intoxication manslaughter.
+To get the right start fighting your charges call us at 713-864-9000 or contact us online to schedule your free consultation today.